pkarsy/AutomaticSchoolBellTimer/README.md

 Unplug the cable from the laptop and use the USB charger.

 ### STEP 14.
 DO NOT SKIP THIS !
 Document the recovery process
 previous to a paper and/or to an online note app(keep etc.) how to recover from a missing/changed Access Point.
-This way someone else can do it, instead of you.
 The installer can be used if the module is connected to the WIFI but you cant find the IP address and the "school.local" is not working.(use Visit Device)

-You will probably want to put this on some accessible place, or to the back of the box.
+This way someone else can do it, instead of you.the box.

 Congratulations !